tristanperalta/ruby-box/README.markdown

 users = client.users
 ```

-* Remeber the API filters "name" and "login" by the start of the string.  ie: to get "sean+awesome@gmail.com" an approriate filter term would be "sean"
+* Remember the API filters "name" and "login" by the start of the string.  ie: to get "sean+awesome@gmail.com" an approriate filter term would be "sean"

 ```ruby
 users = client.users("sean" , 10 , 1)